dhall-lang/dhall-lang/tests/README.md

 ## How to run these tests

+The tests are split into two main categories: `correctness` and `performance`.

+- `correctness` tests showcase the expected behavior of a standard-compliant implementation on a variety of cases.
+These should usually be simple enough that they can be debugged by hand.

+- `performance` tests are more complex examples that are intended to stress test the implementations in realistic but performance-demanding scenarios.
+  Implementors may want to run these tests with compiler optimizations turned on, if relevant.

-The tests are split by the feature that they are testing (we generally aim to test only one feature at a time) into different folders: `normalization`, `typecheck`, etc.
+Inside those two categories, the tests are split by the feature that they are testing (we generally aim to test only one feature at a time) into different
+folders: `normalization`, `typecheck`, etc.
 (Please see the next sections on more details on what to do for every test suite)